Welcome to Mydigishots

 In June 2008 I tested the Nikon 200-400/4VR lens for a week.
 Nikon gave me this opportunity and it is a great lens.
 Very tempting and since I have been drooling over this lens for more than a year now, it might be possible that I will buy it afterall.
 However, I am not altogether certain the this lens will provide enough mm's for wildlife and birds and a good comparison with the 80-400VR is not possible.
 It is quite another league!
 Anyway time will tell what will happen over the next months.

-And it did.....
-I took the lens on several times now and I am very happy with the lens.
+Update June 17: I ordered the lens on June 16, 2008!
 Albeit heavy, it produces tack sharp images with the right handling.

 If you need to know more, just give me a shout.